 To our knowledge enhanced DBS checks (disclosure and barring checks) are not needed for people stewarding PlayStreets.
-This is because the stewards' role is about managing traffic.
-They are there to make sure the space is as safe as possible; they are not responsible for children and are not providing childcare.
+This is because the stewards' are not working with children and the role is not eligible for a standard or enhanced check.
+However the school can still request a basic check if they feel this is required.
+Stewards are there to make sure the space is as safe as possible; they are not responsible for children and are not providing childcare.
 Furthermore, the stewarding role is occasional and does not involve unsupervised access to children.
 You must make clear on all publicity that parents are responsible for their own children.